BradJonesLLC/gke-rancher/README.md

     `kubectl apply -f k8s/cluster.yml`.
 If you wish to use a previously-reserved static IP, specify `loadBalancerIP`
     in the [service spec](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+    1. If you did not use a previously-reserved IP, retrieve the L4 load balancer IP: `kubectl -n cluster-services get service`.
+        It will be listed as the `EXTERNAL-IP`.
+Optionally reserve it as a static IP in your VPC network configuration in the cloud console, to prevent inadvertent loss.
 1. Create the [etcd cluster](https://docs.traefik.io/user-guide/kv-config/)
     for Traefik: `kubectl apply -f k8s/etcd.yml`.
     You may want to consider an etcd cluster backup or persistence